Source from

 Why source from Brazil.

-The competitive advantages that make Brazil a strategic sourcing origin.
+The competitive advantages that make Brazil a strategic origin.

 EUDR-exempt materials — no geo-polygon submission required for cotton and synthetic fibers